894risper/week1Python/README.md

 - Reads a file entered by the user.
 - Converts its content to uppercase.
 - Saves the result in a new file named `modified_<filename>`.
 - Handles errors if the file is missing or unreadable.

+ # Week 5 - Object-Oriented Programming Activities
+Activity 1: Classes and Objects

+Created a Car class with attributes and methods.

+Showed how to create objects (instances) and access their properties.

+Activity 2: Polymorphism Challenge 🎭

+Implemented different classes (Car, Plane, etc.) with the same method move().

+Each class defines move() differently (e.g., Car → "Driving", Plane → "Flying").